felix-toledo/interactive-card-details-frontendmentor/README.md

 - Events.
 - Storage & JSON.

+- In the last commit I added and learned about librearies, so I tryed with sweet alert librery.

 ### Useful resources

 - [CODERHOUSE](https://www.coderhouse.com/online/javascript) - This is the place where I am studying.